delinuxco/AudioConversionScripts/README.md

 ### Multi-thread performace
- The scripts by default are set to use 2 threads, you can change this by editing the script directly and changing the FFMPEG flag *"-threads 2"* what what ever number of threads you want.
+ The scripts by default are set to use 2 threads, you can change this by editing the script directly and changing the FFMPEG flag *"-threads 2"* what ever number of threads you want.
  But for those of you with many threads, you are limited by your IO, so too many threads can actually hurt performance.